Grounding Gaps in Language Model Generations: Related Work

-\paragraph{LLMs and conversational grounding} Despite the ubiquity and importance of conversational grounding, previous work has identified fundamental limitations in the ways large language models establish common ground, noting that current models usually guess what the user intended, instead of leveraging grounding acts.~\footnote{\url{https://openai.com/blog/chatgpt}} Related to this limitation, various undesirable conversational patterns have been identified, including over-informative question answering \cite{tsvilodub2023overinformative}, refusal to answer ambiguous questions \cite{abercrombie2023mirages,min2020ambigqa,gao2021answering}, miscalibration issues \cite{nori2023capabilities,zhou2023navigating}, and overconfidence \cite{mielke2022reducing}.
+\paragraph{LLMs and conversational grounding} Despite the ubiquity and importance of conversational grounding, previous work has identified fundamental limitations in the ways dialogue agents powered by large language models establish common ground, noting that current systems usually guess what the user intended, instead of leveraging grounding acts.\footnote{\url{https://openai.com/blog/chatgpt}} Related to this limitation, various undesirable conversational patterns have been identified, including over-informative question answering \cite{tsvilodub2023overinformative}, refusal to answer ambiguous questions \cite{abercrombie2023mirages,min2020ambigqa,gao2021answering}, miscalibration issues \cite{nori2023capabilities,zhou2023navigating}, and overconfidence \cite{mielke2022reducing}.
 Similarly, LLM sycophancy \cite{perez2022discovering}---mirroring the views of a user---may be related to presumptive grounding.
 Large language models' generations have thus been criticized as not being grounded in any communicative intent, any model of the world, or any model of the reader’s state of mind \cite{bender2021dangers}.
-As a consequence, the training mechanisms of instruction following and learning from human preferences have been put under scrutiny in order to understand their implications for conversational performance.
+In our work, we carefully examine the role of contemporary instruction following and preference optimization, analyzing their effect on conversational grounding.